Fusion1013/AvasarVault/Cosmology/Inner Planes/Kalament - The Silent Sea.md

 The mists also have a blanket dampening on living beings.
 Thoughts come slower while on the plane, and the longer you stay there the worse it gets.
 Memories start to fade, until you are only a husk of what you once were.
 Some use this property of the plane as an opportunity to escape from who they used to be, others use it as a punishment unto others.
 ## Blazing Light
 The mists that permeate the plane protects the surface from a blazing light above.
 Sometimes, when the mists clear, the light can reach the surface in a fury.
 It burns away at the smoky oceans, creating pockets of nothing, threatening to plunge unsuspecting travellers into the depths.
+## Obsidian Pillars
+The landscape is sometimes interrupted by massive obsidian pillars that rise up through the ocean.
+The pillars are usually hexagonal in shape, with slight variations.
+The pillars are weathered and worn, but solid.
+They vary greatly in size, with the smallest ones only a few meters across, while the larger ones can span up to 60 meters in diameter.
+They are the only permanent natural structures, which have made them useful for navigation.
+Outpost are often built upon them and settlement islands often anchor to them.
 # Inhabitants
 The oceans are not empty.
 They house a variety of megafauna, from sea-serpents to large fish-like creatures.
-The skies are also home to a variety of birds and other flying creatures, such as the [[Samsier]].
+The skies are home to a variety of birds and other flying creatures, such as the [[Samsier]].